 With the above satisfied, the frets will be pushed perfectly home!

 Q. "This tool makes the work seem absurdly simple!
 Do you think by adding a concave "V" shape to the caul ends it would help to ensure seating onto the frets?"

-A. "The press design employs kinematic design principles and the flat caul surface ensures that alignment of fret and caul prior to pressing, is a simple task.
+A. "The press design employs kinematic design principles.
+The flat caul surface ensures that alignment of fret and caul prior to pressing is a simple task.
 The inclusion of a groove for this system would introduce an element of misalignment and probably cause the fret to tip over".

 The fret is located (axially and vertically) in the slot.